themrleon/luckfox-pico-mini-b/README.md

 [  310.102798] oom-kill:constraint=CONSTRAINT_NONE,nodemask=(null),task=ffmpeg,pid=760,uid=0
 [  310.102864] Out of memory: Killed process 760 (ffmpeg) total-vm:39616kB, anon-rss:1244kB, file-rss:0kB, shmem-rss:0kB,
 ```
 > [!IMPORTANT]
-> There is [this](https://github.com/nyanmisaka/ffmpeg-rockchip) ffmpeg rockchip version that seems to support hardware encoding, but may be tricky to compile
+> There is this [ffmpeg](https://github.com/nyanmisaka/ffmpeg-rockchip) version that seems to support Rockchip hardware video encoding/decoding, but it may be tricky to compile

-Here is a test streaming over wifi to a VLC client at 320x240, controlling camera zoom and brightness:
+Here is a test streaming at 320x240 over wifi to a client using VLC, controlling camera zoom and brightness:
 [![Watch the video](https://img.youtube.com/vi/RVOrBzaeajE/0.jpg)](https://www.youtube.com/watch?v=RVOrBzaeajE)

 # Cross-compilation